Aspie96/blog/content/posts/free-speech.md

 Governments aren't alone in violating human rights.

-If, when speaking a certain idea, one risks being arrested and jailed by employees of the state, one isn't really free to express that idea.
-If expression is legal, but upon speaking publicly one risks being beaten up, killed, or otherwise harmed by the mafia or by some gang, one is equally unfree to express those ideas.
-Whether those expected to carry out the punishment are government-sponsored or mafia-sponsored really doesn't make a lot of difference for the victim: either way the right to freedom of expression is infringed.
+If, when speaking a certain idea, one risks being arrested and jailed by employees of the state, one isn't free to express it.
+If expression is legal, but at the risk of being beaten up, killed or harmed by some gang, one is equally unfree.
+Whether those expected to carry out the punishment are government-sponsored or mafia-sponsored really doesn't make a lot of difference for the victim.
+Either way, the right to freedom of expression is infringed.

-Non-government authorities can also take it upon themselves to limit the free expression of individuals under their control.
-For example, parents with underage children who have nowhere else to go and no way to escape their submission may force them to say certain things and prevent them from saying others, far exceeding the amount of control needed to protect the children's own interests.
-This is also an act of censorship, just like the others.
+Non-government authorities can also take it upon themselves to limit the expression of individuals under their control.
+For example, parents of underage children may force them to say certain things and prohibit them from saying others, far exceeding the amount of control needed to protect the children's own interests.
+This is also an act of censorship.

 ## Tools of expression